As COVID-19 vaccine nears, demand for diversity grows

 Scientists say a diverse group of participants is vital to determine whether a vaccine works --for everyone.

-People of color also face greater exposure to the virus and they have higher rates of diabetes, hypertension and obesity -- all risk factors for severe covid infection.
+People of color also face greater exposure to the virus and they have higher rates of diabetes, hypertension and obesity -- all risk factors for severe COVID-19 infection.

-"We want to make sure everyone is represented," said Dr. Richard Novak the head of Infectious Disease at Univeristy of Illinois at Chicago.
+"We want to make sure everyone is represented," said Dr. Richard Novak the head of Infectious Disease at University of Illinois at Chicago.

 The Moderna vaccine trial was slowed nationwide in September so the study could focus on enrolling more minorities.